veillette/physics-book/contents/ch2GraphicalAnalysisOfOneDimensionalMotion.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
-(a) Explain how you can determine the acceleration over time from a velocity versus time graph such as the one in [Figure](#fig11).
+(a) Explain how you can determine the acceleration over time from a velocity versus time graph such as the one in [Figure 11](#fig11).
 (b) Based on the graph, how does acceleration change over time?

 ![Line graph of velocity over time with two points labeled.